A Necessary and Sufficient Condition for Local Synchronization in Nonlinear Oscillator Networks: CONDITIONS FOR SYNCHRONIZATION

 To prove the necessary condition, we suppose that $K<0$.
 Define $s+K\lambda_{i}=\alpha \text{ }\Rightarrow s=\alpha-K\lambda_{i}$.
 We use the method of contradiction and assume that the synchronization is achieved if $K<0$.
 The matrix $R \in \mathbb{R}^{m \times m}$ has one eigenvalue $0$ and other $(m-1)$ eigenvalues with strictly negative real parts.
 However, as $K<0$, the first eigenvalue of matrix $R$, which is zero, moves to the right half of the complex plane for all eigenmode $\lambda_{i}$, ($i=2,...,n$).
 It means that at least one of the eigenvalues of ($R-K\lambda_{i}I$) corresponding to $i^{th}$ eigenmode has a positive real part.
-This contradicts the supposition. \end{proof} \begin{rem} Using the Lyapunov-Floquet transformation, the necessary and sufficient condition on the coupling gain $K$ for the synchronization of $n$ oscillators has been obtained to be $K>0$.
-This condition is non-conservative as compare to existing results.
-For example, using a contraction theory-based approach, a sufficient condition for the synchronization of $n$ coupled oscillators was found to be $K>\frac{\alpha}{n}$, where $\alpha$ is an upper bound of a matrix measure of the associated Jacobian \cite{russo2010global}.
-Moreover, using a Lyapunov function-based approach, a similar sufficient condition for the synchronization of $n$ coupled Van der Pol oscillators was found to be $K>\mu/n$, where $\mu$ is the system parameter\cite{joshi2022synchronization}. \end{rem} Theorem \ref{Theorem1} is derived in the case that all states are coupled.
-When only some states are coupled (referred to as a partially coupled system).
-In general, $DH=diag[d_{1},d_{2},...,d_{n}]$ where $d_{i}\in \{0,1\}$ $i=1,2,...,n$ and not all $d_{i}=1$ simultaneously.
-The above proof doesn't work because the matrix multiplication of $P(t)$ and $DH$ is not necessarily commutative.
-However, a sufficient condition on the time evolution of the determinant of the state transition matrix is obtained using Abel-Jacobi-Liouville (AJL) identity \cite{brockett2015finite}. \begin{thm} For the network of identical oscillators (\ref{eq:(1)}) coupled linearly in a partial state fashion, $K>0$ implies $ \lim\limits_{t \to \infty}\operatorname{det} \phi(t,t_{0})=0$, where $\phi(t,t_{0})$ is the state transition matrix of (\ref{gamma_eq}). \end{thm} \begin{proof} The AJL identity for an uncoupled system (\ref{linearize}) is
+This contradicts the supposition. \end{myproof}

+\begin{rem} Using the Lyapunov-Floquet transformation, the necessary and sufficient condition on the coupling gain $K$ for the synchronization of $n$ oscillators has been obtained as $K>0$.
+This condition is both necessary and sufficient, distinguishing it from many existing approaches that primarily offer only sufficient conditions and often rely on numerical methods.

+For example, a contraction theory-based approach provides a sufficient condition for the synchronization of $n$ coupled oscillators as $K>\frac{\alpha}{n}$, where $\alpha$ is an upper bound of a matrix measure of the associated Jacobian \cite{russo2010global}.
+Similarly, a Lyapunov function-based approach yields a sufficient condition for the synchronization of $n$ coupled Van der Pol oscillators as $K>\mu/\lambda_{2}(L)$, where $\mu$ is the system parameter \cite{joshi2022synchronization}.
+While these approaches can be conservative, the result derived here offers a broader perspective with a balance of analytical rigor and practical applicability.
+This non-conservativeness makes this findings more general and robust in addressing synchronization phenomena across benchmark oscillator networks. \end{rem}

+Moreover our results strengthen the existing results \cite{shafi2013synchronization} by providing a condition for synchronization solely based on positive coupling gain, rather than relying on threshold-based sufficient conditions that requires numerical computations.